 To arrange a survey or for more information on any of my services please fill in the form below and I will be in touch shortly.

 Relying on damp proofing contractors to provide unbiased diagnoses can often result in unnecessary treatments which can, in turn, result in significant financial expenditure and disruption to the programme of works.
 I take a very pragmatic view of what if any treatments are necessary.
 Accurate diagnoses of any potential defects are essential to ensure the correct treatment.
-This saves money, time and a lot of unnecessary disruptive work.
-Ensuring budgets are managed effectively and treatments are targeted to maximise value for money.
+This saves money, time, and a lot of unnecessary disruptive work.
+By ensuring budgets are managed effectively and treatments are targeted, my clients can save money, time, and unnecessary disruption.
 I will advise what preparatory work can be carried out by the general contractor to reduce costs and will provide an accurate indication as to the anticipated cost of using a specialist contractor.
 A detailed specification can be provided which can be used to obtain competitive quotes for any necessary remedial work.

 I provide a full range of Specialist Surveys covering Damp related issues in Commercial and Local Authority properties